View Source Phoenix.LiveView behaviour (Phoenix LiveView v1.0.0)

 end

 start_async/3 is used to fetch the organization asynchronously.
 The handle_async/3 callback is called when the task completes or exits, with the results wrapped in either {:ok, result} or {:exit, reason}.
-The AsyncResult module is used to directly to update the state of the async operation, but you can also assign any value directly to the socket if you want to handle the state yourself.
+The AsyncResult module provides functions to update the state of the async operation, but you can also assign any value directly to the socket if you want to handle the state yourself.

 Endpoint configuration